tienntr/archlinux-on-865g9/README.md

 second one specifies cache directory for the local `aur` repo.

 Package can be built in clean chroot and installed with `-S --chroot` options.
+But it's better to enable this as default by uncommenting `Chroot` option in `/etc/paru.conf`.

 ### Parallel build